saketh21v/persistence.nvim/README.md

 - automatically saves the active session under `~/.local/state/nvim/sessions` on exit
 - simple API to restore the current or last session
+- should_save hook to prevent saving the session
+    - Useful to avoid saving the session when vim is started in a specific way

 ## ⚡️ Requirements